 - have the shortest project time from permitting to completion.

-- Download the Request For Information and read the Press Release announcing the Request For Information
+- Access the previously issued Request for Information (RFI) and read the RFI Press Release

 OCED held three public workshops to provide a detailed overview of the Clean Energy Demonstration Program on Current and Former Mine Land (CEML), collect feedback from stakeholders on drivers, challenges, and potential impacts of mine land demonstrations, and offer a forum for stakeholder networking in preparation for the funding opportunity announcement.